|

 <div id="c3be0912bb716eee4ca644c1dfc4ecde4"></div>

-I’m taking you along with me for a trip down Rainbow River, departing from KP Hole Park.
-Here’s how to have a day together that’s equal parts relaxation and adventure.
+Here's how to have a day together that's equal parts relaxation and adventure.

 Rainbow River Springs

-Rainbow River is a spring fed river located in Dunnellon, Florida.
-It’s less than a two hour drive from Tampa, making it the perfect location for a day trip.
-Various locations along the river offer water activities like kayaking, paddle boarding, canoeing, tubing or simply swimming in the crystal-clear water.
-For this trip, we chose to take a leisurely adventure tubing down Rainbow River from KP Hole Park.
+Rainbow River is a spring-fed river less than a two-hour drive from Tampa, making it the perfect location for a day trip!
+Various locations along the river offer water activities like kayaking, paddleboarding, canoeing, tubing, or simply swimming in the crystal-clear water.

 For tubing, you'll park at K.P.
 Hole Park, rent your tube, float down the river for about 4 hours, exit at Blue Run of Dunnellon Park, and be shuttled back to K.P.
 Hole to pick up your car.

-In the summertime, the park will close once the parking lot is full, so make sure you plan to arrive early or buy a VIP Parking Pass in advance.
+Important note: In the summertime, the park will close once the parking lot is full, so make sure you plan to arrive early or buy a VIP Parking Pass in advance.

 Explore more: Places to Go Tubing